ezEngine/docs/docs/editor/run-scene.md

 ![Toolbar buttons for scene simulation](media/toolbar-simulate-buttons.png)

 This enables the simulation, similar to the *Simulate Mode*.
 However, it additionally activates the [Game State (TODO)](../runtime/application/game-state.md).
 Therefore this mode spawns a separate window and also routes all [input (TODO)](../input/input-system.md) to the running game.
-If the scene contains a [Player Start Point component (TODO)](../gameplay/player-start-point.md) the game state may spawn the referenced prefab and thus enable you to properly play the game.
+If the scene contains a [Player Start Point component](../gameplay/player-start-point.md) the game state may spawn the referenced prefab and thus enable you to properly play the game.

 You can `Alt+Tab` out of the PTG window, back to the editor, and modify the scene the same way as in the simulate mode, with the same restrictions.